FunctionLab/humanbase-docs/docs/sei.rst

 Sequence classes
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 The Sei framework predicts 40 sequence class scores, covering a wide range of regulatory activities such as cell-type-specific enhancers and promoters, as well as 21,907 chromatin profiles for any DNA sequence.
-A full description of how Sei sequence scores are computed can be found in the `Sei paper (2022) <https://www.nature.com/articles/s41588-022-01102-2>`_.
+Sequence class-level variant effects are computed by comparing the predictions for the reference and the alternative alleles.
+A positive score indicates an increase in sequence class activity by the alternative allele and vice versa.
+Sequence class-level scores are computed by projecting the 21,907 chromatin profile predictions for the sequence to the unit vector that represents each sequence class.A full description of how Sei sequence scores are computed can be found in the `Sei paper (2022) <https://www.nature.com/articles/s41588-022-01102-2>`_.

 To help interpretation, we grouped sequence classes into groups including P (Promoter), E (Enhancer), CTCF (CTCF-cohesin binding), TF (TF binding), PC (Polycomb-repressed), HET (Heterochromatin), TN (Transcription), and L (Low Signal) sequence classes.
 Please refer to our manuscript for a more detailed description of the sequence classes.